getodk/clinic/README.md

 # clinic

-This project is __*Community Supported*__
+This project is not actively maintained.
+It is archived here for reference purposes.

-If you wish to actively maintain or contribute to it, please contact the ODK team.
+If you wish to maintain it, please contact the ODK team at https://getodk.org.

-The Google group for software engineering questions is: [opendatakit-developers@](https://groups.google.com/forum/#!forum/opendatakit-developers)